-Keep in mind that it is not the employer contributions that are split, but the pension earned on those contributions not before the value of your pension is calculated.
+Keep in mind that it is not the employer contributions that are split, but the pension earned on those contributions.

-, Before January 1, 2012 Your former spouse can't begin receiving his or her share of (old rules) your pension until you leave the plan, retire, turn age 65 or die - whichever comes first.
-On or after January 1, 2012 Your former spouse may receive an immediate payment - but
+If you filed for the division of your pension Before January 1, 2012 (old rules) Your former spouse can't begin receiving his or her share of your pension until you leave the plan, retire, turn age 65 or die - whichever comes first.
+On or after January 1, 2012 Your former spouse may receive an immediate payment - but not before the value of your pension is calculated.